 The Bank is required by OCC regulations to maintain specified levels of regulatory capital.
 Institutions that are not well-capitalized are subject to certain restrictions on brokered deposits and interest rates on deposits.
 The OCC is authorized and, under certain circumstances, required to take certain actions against an institution that fails to meet the minimum ratios for an adequately capitalized institution.
-At December 31, 2015, the Bank met or exceeded all applicable requirements to be deemed well-capitalized under OCC regulations.
+At December 31, 2016, the Bank met or exceeded all applicable requirements to be deemed well-capitalized under OCC regulations.

-The following are the minimum capital ratios to which the Bank has been subject since January 1, 2015:
+The following are the minimum capital ratios to which the Bank is subject: